It cannot be helped. After visiting Loublande, this must perforce be the most personal of reviews.

 However, neither is it to swing to the other pole – where everything to do with Loublande can be explained away by ultimately materialistic reasons.
 Psychological phenomena, which is then reduced to electrical phenomena of the brain …

 Well, actually, yes.
 To give Jonas credit, I believe he is genuinely sympathetic to Sister Claire.
-He is certainly not writing with any conscious agenda to discredit her.
+Certainly, he is not writing with any conscious agenda to discredit her.
 He just cannot free himself from the constraints of the modern academic-box world.

 Moreover, his book is well researched.
 He is a terrific writer in fact, capturing so many images, details and forces so neatly and so vividly.